IRTF-HRPC/draft-association/draft-association.md

 The archival function of mailing lists allows for posterior accountability and analysis.
 The ubiquity and interoperability of email, and by extension email lists, provides a low barrier to entry to an inclusive medium.

 Association and assembly online can be undermined when right to privacy is at risk.
 And one of the downsides of mailing lists are similar to the privacy and security concerns generally associated with email.
 At least with email, end-to-end encryption such as OpenPGP {{RFC4880}} and S​/​MIME {{RFC5751}} can keep user communications authenticated and confidential.
-With mailing lists, this protection is not as possible because with many lists the final recipients are typically too many for .
+With mailing lists, this protection is not as possible because with many lists the final recipients are typically not known by the sender.
 There have been experimental solutions to address this issue such as Schleuder {{Schleuder}}, but this has not been standardized or widely deployed.

 ### IRC